The-Taggart-Institute/wireguard-3-ways/README.md

 Here are provided 3 "recipes" for creating Wireguard networks, in increasing complexity—and utility.
 Each is comprised of [Podman](https://podman.io) containers, networked together.
 They can be run on any platform that Podman supports, but for the HOPE workshop, a cloud VM will be provided for participants.

+### Zellij

+The recipes provded each have a startup script that performs some housekeeping on the Podman containers.
+It also launches a helper terminal multiplexer called [Zellij](https://zellij.dev).
+If you aren't using the provided resources, I recommend installing Zellij to make full use of the environment.

+Zellij will create terminal windows for all necessary containers, as well as a separate window for interacting with the host itself.
+Zellij is mouse-sensitive and fairly intuitive—well, for a terminal tool.

 ## The Recipes

 I know it says "3 ways" on the box, but actually we need to start with a fundamental dish before moving on to the real recipes.